hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 ![](./img/sls_dash_deploy_functions.png)

 <a name="authorizer"></a>
-## Add custom authorizer to API Gateway
+## 6) Add 3scale custom authorizer to Amazon API Gateway
 We are now going to add the custom authorizer functions we just deployed to our existing API on the Amazon API Gateway.

 To do so follow these steps: